JujuAdams/Vinyl/docs/5.0/Terminology.md

 #### **Shuffle**

-Plays a random sound asset from an array.
+Shuffle patterns play a random asset from an array.
 Shuffle patterns also try to ensure that the same sound is not played twice in a row (in fact, shuffle patterns try to space out sounds as much as possible).

 You can read in-depth information about working with Shuffle patterns [here](Shuffle-Patterns) (both in the configuration file and at runtime).

 #### **Queue**

-Plays sound assets from an array one after another.
+Queue patterns play assets from an array one after another.
 If a sound asset is set to loop then the queue will hold on that looping asset until the voice is told to stop looping by using `VinylLoopSet()`.

 The queue itself can be set to loop, restarting the entire sequence from the start once playback reaches the end of the queue.